vntampasi/tesibit/README.md

 ```
 ## JSON Schema

-Send the data as JSON format according to following schema
+Send the data as JSON format according to the following schema

 ```JSON
 {